cdpxe/CCEAP/documentation/README.md

 **Publications *using* CCEAP:**

+- S. Zillien, S. Wendzel: *ε-κalibur: Weaknesses of two popular covert channel detection methods and a remedy*, under review.
-- S. Wendzel: Protocol-independent Detection of “Messaging Ordering” Network Covert Channels, in Proc.
+- S. Wendzel: *Protocol-independent Detection of “Messaging Ordering” Network Covert Channels*, in Proc.
 ARES 2019, CUING Workshop, ACM, 2019.
 - Send me an e-mail in case you used CCEAP for your research and I will add your research here!

 **Publications on Information Hiding Patterns:**